nanasysim/assignment-1/README.md

 **This is how it looks on the Terminal:**

 ![sudo-pacman-doctl](assets/sudo-pacman-doctl.png)
+* this command installs doctl on Arch Linux

 ### Step 2: Verify that doctl is installed by running this command
 ```doctl version```